gilramir/argparse/README.md

 If the user requests help, the help text will be given, and the program exits.
 If the users gives an illegal command-line, the error message is shown, and the program exits.
 Otherwise, on success, the program continues to the next statement.

+## Default values

+Because you supply the struct that will be used to hold the values seen on the command-line, you can set the initial values to anything you want.
+Those are thus the default values.

+You can know if the user actually provided an option on the command-line by checking the argparse.Command.Seen map, which is filled in after the parsing happens.
+The argparse object's command object, the root of the command tree, can be accessed by the "Root" field.

+The Seen map uses the name of the struct field as keys.
+For example, this tells you if "--count" was ggiven:

+        if ap.Root.Seen["Count"]

 ## Sub-commands